4.5 Star Rating

 With a brand new bottle in hand, I was determined to found out the answer to this question so I pumped the bottle until empty while counting.
 As it turns out, one bottle produced about 75 pumps or 75 days of use.
 Does this mean that it will only last for 75 number of days?
 Not necessarily.

-SNAP is an effective cleaner and sterilizer that solves the issue of smelly mouthpieces.
+Z Clean is an effective cleaner and sterilizer that solves the issue of smelly mouthpieces.
 While it’s a bit on the expensive side, a little bit really goes a long way.
 If used sparingly, a bottle will last for several weeks.
 In my opinion, $20 is a small price to pay for a product that cleans and sterilizes, leaving only a fresh mint scent behind.
-The SNAP is by far the best oral appliance cleaning solution currently available on the market.
+The Z Clean is by far the best oral appliance cleaning solution currently available on the market.

 Here are a few pros and cons to consider: